Sunflower47/Machine-Learning-Based-Prediction-of-APOBEC-Induced-Mutations-in-Mpox/README.md

 Additionally, to address the severe class imbalance in the dataset, **class weighting** was implemented across all architectures to ensure the minority class is heavily penalized during training.
 Every model was evaluated under three progressive training regimes across both window sizes:

 1. **Baseline:** Trained strictly on One-Hot Encoded flanking sequences with masked target motifs.
-2. **Weighted:** Baseline features integrated with true mutation frequencies.
+2. **Weighted:** Baseline models trained with class weights to penalize minority class misclassifications.
 3. **With Additional Features:** Nucleotide context combined with DNA secondary structure parameters and Grantham scores.